ProjectProvenance/proof-points/docs/spec.md

 1. Call the `getOwner` method of the `RegistryRoot` contract at `<registry-root>` to get the address for the current implementation of the `ProofPointRegistry`
 2. Use the `ProofPointRegistry` at the specified address for all `ProofPointRegistry` interactions

-# Proof Point Types

-As part of the Provenance ontology, Provenance has defined a number of proof point types to describe basic credentials in the supply chain transparency space.